 Post-removal care instructions

-Dental implant removal aftercare is similar to what was recommended after the initial placement.
+Dental implant removal aftercare is similar to the recommendations after the initial placement.

-Dental implant removal recovery time is about 5 days.
+The recovery time for dental implant removal is about 5 days.
 You are likely to experience some pain during this time.
 Take OTC painkillers to manage that.
-The most difficult step will be deciding how to go about the missing tooth.
+The most challenging step will be deciding how to go about the missing tooth.

 Options after dental implant removal

 Removed dental implant options include dentures or a new implant.
-Most cases will require bone grafting, which means a replacement won’t be installed until after a couple months of healing.
+Most cases will require bone grafting, which means a replacement will not be installed until after a couple of months of healing.

-A dental implant can be replaced with a new one if the surgical site is free of infection and there is an appropriate amount of bone left.
-A course of antibiotics and a mechanical cleaning is sometimes undertaken if the area is contaminated.
+A dental implant can be replaced with a new one if the surgical site is free of infection and sufficient bone remains.
+A course of antibiotics and mechanical cleaning may be undertaken if the area is contaminated.

-Dentures are also a common solution.
+Dentures are also a standard solution.
 Your dentist may fit you with a full or partial restoration, depending on the situation in your mouth.
-The gums and bone may have to heal before such dental work can be made.
-If you want your smile full quickly, you can go for a dental bridge or flipper tooth.
+The gums and bone may have to heal before such dental work can be performed.
+If you want your smile fixed quickly, you can go for a dental bridge or a flipper tooth.

 FAQ